-An employee shall not accrue vacation during his/her first six (6) months of continuous service.
+An employee may not use vacation until he/she has completed six (6) months of continuous service in a vacation eligible position.
 Upon completion of six (6) months continuous service, the employee shall then accrue his/her vacation beginning from his/her date of hire.